-You’ll need: fabric (at least 1/4 yard, but 1/2 yard is better), cardstock, scissors, snaps (or hook-and-eye closures).
-Not pictured: sewing machine, needle and thread, iron.
+You’ll need cloth (at least 1/4 yard, though 1/2 yard is better), cardboard, scissors, snaps (or hook-and-eye closures).

-//5.
-Starting at one corner, begin sewing around the edge, using your sewing machine's foot as a guide. //6.
-Sew almost all the way back to where you started, but stop about an inch before.
-Use the little opening you left to turn your tube inside out.
-You may need to use a pencil to get the corners pointy.
-Do this for both halves of your collar.
+- Sew almost the entire way back to where you began, then stop about an inch before that.
+Use the little opening on your left to turn the tube inside out.
+You would need to use a pencil to make the corners pointy.
+Do this on both of your collars.

-//7.
-Iron both pieces flat.
-Hand sew the two halves together at the center. //8.
-Sew a snap (or hook-and-eye-) at the back of the collar (the top corners of your collar).
-That's it!
+- Sew the snap (or hook-and-eye) at the back of the neck (the top corners of your collar)

 This is it!
 Ok, I hope you’ve had fun making these!